jaymzee/box/lithium/README.md

 rendering mode, change the update-alternatives priorty of kitty to be lower than one of the other terminals so you can still bring up a terminal with the menu.

-TODO: benchmark performance of SVGA3D vs LLVMpipe with glxgears or equiv

 ## query audio
 ```